Diagnosing Sleep Apnea – Summerlin, NV

 Ruling Out Other Health Issues

-Sometimes it might be necessary to perform additional tests to rule out specific medical conditions that might be causing sleep apnea.
+It might be necessary to perform additional tests to rule out specific medical conditions that might be causing sleep apnea.
 This may include blood tests to check the levels of certain hormones; women may also need a pelvic ultrasound to check the ovaries.

 Once all the necessary tests and examinations are complete, we can decide if oral appliance therapy or combined therapy are suitable options in your case.